-“Well if that’s how you feel, why don’t you try it by gouging your own eyes out then.”
+“Then why don’t you try gouging your own eyes out?”

-“I’d like to, but my eyes are no good.
-My eyes are merely extensions of a Sense Sphere.”
+“I’d like to, but mine are no good.
+My eyes are just the nerve endings of a Senseball.”

-“So the reason you shoved him was because he was speaking rudely to you?”
+“The reason you pushed him over was because he swore at you?”

 “Why do you want people’s eyes so badly?”

-“What do you find so beautiful about the human eye?”
+“What do you find so beautiful about people’s eyes?”

 Yumi raised her voice for the first time.

-Yumi placed her hand on her throat, as if to repress something that was trying to climb into her mouth.
+Yumi put her hands up to her throat and made a gesture as if to suppress something trying to come out of her mouth.

 What do you think?

-The 17 year old boy who wrote this letter mailed it to various media companies before committing suicide by throwing himself off an overpass.
+The writer of this note was a 17 year old boy, the same age as Rumi.
+After mailing this letter to all the major media outlets, he committed suicide by throwing himself off an overpass.

-However, all of the actions that the suicide note attributes to Rumi were in fact things that the boy had himself done to Rumi.
-At the time of the boy’s death, Rumi had developed a severe eating disorder.
-It is said that the boy had been force-feeding her strange meat of unknown origin, but perhaps it was related to the claim of a missing dog.
+However, all of the acts the suicide note attributed to Rumi were, in fact, things the boy had been doing to her.
+At the time of the boy’s death, Rumi had been suffering from a severe eating disorder for some time.
+It’s said that this was caused by the boy force-feeding her mysterious meat, which perhaps could have had something to do with the disappearance of her beloved dog, Post.

-Another girl committed suicide after leaving behind three notebooks full of confessions alleging that she had grown weary of a secret love affair between her and a famous musician.
-The musician didn’t know her name or face, but after reading the confessions, he started to doubt his own memory due to how vivid and real the confessions sounded.
+Then there was the girl that killed herself after leaving behind three notebooks of confessions, detailing how she had grown weary of her secret affair with a famous musician.
+The musician didn’t recognize her name or face, but began to briefly question his own memories as he was forced to read her incredibly realistic confessions.